OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/screener/performance.md

 ---
 title: performance
-description: This page outlines the parameters and usage for retrieving performance data of various stocks, using predefined filter presets.
+description: "This page outlines the parameters and usage for retrieving performance" data of various stocks, using predefined filter presets.
 It provides different ways of sorting and limiting the data output.
 keywords: